louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

 ## Something to think about

-Something to think about when using object destructuring to access props is the fact that every time you pass a new prop to a component, you need to add the new prop to your destructuring assignment.
+Something to think about when using object destructuring to access props is that every time you pass a new prop to a component, you need to add the new prop to your destructuring assignment.
 This is also true when modifying the key (name) of an existing prop.

 This can lead to you trying to access props in your component when they aren't defined.
 This is very quickly picked up in development by linters and I haven't found it to be a problem, but it's something to bear in mind.